kevgo/conc/README.md

 ## API

-For details on how to run `conc` programmatically see the [documentation](https://docs.rs/concurrent_shell_commands/latest/conc/).
+For details on how to use `conc` programmatically from Rust see the [documentation](https://docs.rs/concurrent_shell_commands/latest/conc/).

 ## alternatives